Many people believe that bed bugs can only infest a dirty, unkempt household…

 but this is NOT the case.

-Healthy or in a state of decay, as long as there’s sufficient food available.
+It doesn’t make a difference whether the residence is state of the art or in a state of decay, bed bugs will come as long as there’s sufficient food available.

-There are plenty of cases of bed bugs infesting run down apartments along with 5 star hotels.
+We know this because there are plenty of cases of bed bugs infesting run-down apartments along with 5-star hotels.

 Allowing it to spread rapidly and easily.